uuupah/pain27_kb/README.md

 The mid layer is designed for 6mm tall tapped spacers with a maximum width of 5.4mm, and an m3 internal diameter.
 I bought mine from [here](https://www.aliexpress.com/item/M3-15-Brass-Standoff-Spacer-Brass-Threaded-Spacer-hex-spacer-Brass-Standoff-Spacer-M3-L-Female/1860432002.html) , but if you want to use your own, change each of the hexagon cutout sizes to the size of your spacers + 0.1mm to allow for error.

+Note that I have included the .ai file if you want to make your own changes.

 # construction
 Soldering the pcb doesn't have a specific order due to the positioning of the pro micro, but you should probably solder all the surface mount and through hole components before the switches for the sake of simplicity. you should also clip, lube, and install your spacebar stabiliser before the switches, because installing it while the plate is in place is a bit of a fiddle.